kudkudak/Growing-Neural-Gas/README.md

 ##Installation
 -----------

-You can install it as an R package, it is easiest to do it using devtools (make sure you download devtools and RCurl packages in the first place).
+You can install it as an R package, it is easiest to do it using devtools.

 ```R
 devtools::install_github("kudkudak/Growing-Neural-Gas")
 ```

-I recommend using RStudio, especially for plotting.

-See **Known issues** if your installation fails.
-There are few problems with R/igraph that are platform dependent.
+For more details (Windows installation) see [src/README.md](src/README.md)

 ##Usage